 If you’ve been charged with embezzlement in California, the prosecution’s burden is high.
 Working with an experienced Los Angeles embezzlement attorney may be able to achieve a favorable outcome, such as:

-At Spolin Law P.C., we begin every case with a thorough investigation of the evidence and analysis of your legal options.
-Here’s what you can expect when you retain a Los Angeles theft attorney from our firm to defend you in an embezzlement case:
+Experienced defense attorneys begin every case with a thorough investigation of the evidence and analysis of legal options.
+Here's what defendants can expect when retaining a Los Angeles theft attorney to defend in an embezzlement case:

 If you’ve been charged with embezzlement, it’s to your advantage to talk with an experienced Los Angeles embezzlement lawyer as soon as possible.
 A lack of technical knowledge can hurt your case, sometimes even preventing the jury from hearing important evidence that might prevent conviction.